Martha's Story

 William J. Roe, Jr. Tilghman Island 1991-1993

-Chesapeake Heritage Conservancy, Inc. Havre de Grace, MD 1993-present
+Chesapeake Heritage Conservancy, Inc. 1993-present

 Martha being launched from Bronza Park's yard